Naoghuman/lib-i18n/README.md

 ```

 _Actual Locale_
-* If the upported Locales doesn't contained the actual Locale then the `default` Locale instead
+* If the supported Locales doesn't contained the actual Locale then the `default` Locale instead
   will be return.

 ```java